meihuisu/UCVM/docs/installation_hpc_usc.rst

    cd UCVM
    ./ucvm_setup

-UCVM will detect that you are running on Mira.
+UCVM will detect that you are running on USC HPC.

 .. code-block:: text